 Riding the bridge – another way to see San Francisco

 As San Francisco is probably one of the top cities in the United States for outdoor living, health and fitness, then it’s no wonder I recommend visitors to this amazing place to hire a bike and check out some of the top sights along the way.
-One of the best (and highly recommended) routes is from Fisherman’s Wharf to Sausalito on the other side of the bay via the Golden Gate Bridge.
+One of the best (and highly recommended) routes is called ‘riding the bridge’ and starts from Fisherman’s Wharf to Sausalito on the other side of the bay via the Golden Gate Bridge.
 I hired my bike from a company called Blazing Saddles, a couple of blocks away from the touristy Fisherman’s Wharf.

 Here the staff were very helpful, managed to get the right size bike and other equipment fitted and needed such as helmets (think safety as well as fun guys!), explain routes and how to use the ferry from the north side of the bay back to Fisherman’s Wharf (the ferry tickets are not included with the bike rental/tour pricing, but they have the tickets available for purchase in the bike shop as a convenience to riders (current price: $13/ferry ticket) and a very good easy payment system.
 To be honest I was in and out of there within fifteen minutes.